What’s a website audit?

 How does the audit work?

 I’ll start by sending you my website audit questionnaire.
-This will give you a chance to tell me how your website isn’t working, when the problems started and if you’ve already tried anything to fix them.
+This will give you a chance to tell me why your website isn’t working, when the problems started and if you’ve already tried anything to fix them.

 Using your answers, I’ll take a look at your website and decide if it’s something I can help with.
 If it is, I’ll get back to you with a quote and you can decide if you want to go ahead.